-This summer, get out of the city and explore some of Tallahassee’s best trails.
+Get out of the city and explore some of Tallahassee’s best trails.
 We’re highlighting 10 of our personal favorites, but there are even more to explore at Trailahassee.com.
 You can search by terrain, activity, skill level, and more, so finding the path to the perfect getaway is only a few clicks away.

 Lafayette Heritage Trail

 Whether you are an advanced hiker or a novice, Lafayette Heritage Trail is the perfect place to explore Mother Nature.
 The beautiful unpaved paths that curve around Piney Z Lake offer breathtaking views of the woodlands, picturesque sights of the lake, and majestic glimpses of local wildlife—turtles, alligators, and native birds.
 These trails are perfect for trail runners, water-sport aficionados, wildlife lovers, and mountain bikers.

 If you’re looking for a trail that’s challenging at any skill level, head to Miccosukee Greenway Trail.
 This 8-mile path boasts diverse scenery and extreme changes in terrain, where you’ll enjoy everything from flat and open trails to heavily wooded and hilly paths.
 This beautifully maintained trail is the ideal destination for walking, running, nature watching and cycling.